Browns close chaotic week by dumping Burrow, Bengals 41-16

 BYE-BYE BECKHAM

-If Beckham isn’t claimed by 4 p.m. on Tuesday, he’s a free agent and can sign with any team.
+If he isn’t claimed by 4 p.m. on Tuesday, he’s a free agent and can sign with any team.

 INJURIES